mshish/family_calendar_sync/README.md

                     - **Description**: The unique identifier of the parent calendar.
         - `keywords`:
             - **Type**: List of Strings
-            - **Description**: A list of keywords used as a case insensitive search filter against the title's of `parent` events.
+            - **Description**: A list of keywords used as a case-insensitive search filter against the title's of `parent` events.

 ### Example `configuration.yaml`